italia/developers.italia.it/_pages/en/software.md

           url: '/en/search?type=software_open&page=0&sort=relevance'
 ---

 This is the catalogue envisaged by the [Guidelines for Software Acquisition and Reuse](/en/reuse), which includes the solutions put into reuse by the Public Administration in accordance with the art.
 69 and the third party open source software meant for PAs.

-<a href="/en/reuse" class="btn btn-primary mt-2">More information on
-acquisition and reuse</a>
+In deep: <a href="/en/reuse" class="mt-2">More information on acquisition and reuse</a>